alparslanu6347/python-demoapp-gitlab/README.md

 run_test:
   variables:
     JOB__TEST_VAR: "LEVENT"
-  image: python:3.9-slim-buster # bu image içinde python ve pip kurulu, içinde python application çalışacak Runner'ın image'i, yoksa gitlab deafult olarak Runner'ları ruby image'dan ayağa kaldırır.
-Dockerfile içerisindeki image ismini kullanabilirsin
+  image: python:3.9-slim-buster # This image has `Python and pip pre-installed`, and it will serve as the Runner's image to run the Python application.
+Otherwise, GitLab by default starts Runners with a `Ruby-based` image.
+You can use the image name from the Dockerfile.
   before_script:
-    - apt-get update # uygulamayı deploy ederken kullandığımız container (yukarıdaki image'dan run olacak olan Runner container'ı) içerisinde
+    - apt-get update # The container we use to deploy the application (the Runner container that will run from the image mentioned above) is included within this setup.
   script:
     - python --version
     - pip3 --version